samsja/dion/README.md

 ### Usage with ProcessGroup for DDP

 Training with DistributedDataParallel (DDP) is also supported.
 Pass in the DDP-wrapped model's `process_group` instead of a device mesh.
 This will allow the optimizer to efficiently distribute work across all GPUs.
+If no `process_group` is provided, the optimizer will run in single-GPU mode, and every device in the DDP world will redundantly perform the same work.

 ```python
 ddp_model = DistributedDataParallel(model, ...)